davidcroda/cast-media-center/README.md

  - Install Vagrant http://www.vagrantup.com
  - `$ vagrant up`
- - On the first run it will ask you to bridge an interface.
-This is so that you can cast to a chromecast on your local network.
- - It will also ask you for a sudo password to use NFS to mount the share (the alternative is extremely slow).
- - `vagrant ssh`
- - run `sudo supervisorctl fg cast` to bring the node app to the foreground and allow you to enter a username and password on the first run
+ - `$ vagrant ssh -c sudo supervisorctl fg cast`
+ - enter a username and password (you are only prompted if a user has not been created)
+ - visit http://192.168.33.11/ in your browser.
  - The source code is mounted at /app
  - Services are managed with Supervisord http://supervisord.org/
- - Visit http://192.168.33.1 (or whatever ip you bridged to) to access the nginx reverse proxy pointed to the node application
- - If you want to run outside of vagrant, you just need to run `sudo ./setup/install.sh` however it requires Ubuntu 14.04 LTS
+ - If you want to run outside of vagrant, you just need to run `sudo ./setup/install.sh` however it has only been tested Ubuntu 14.04 LTS

 Torrents must use x264 video and 2-channel AAC audio to play on the chromecast.
 Transcoding was causing problems and is disabled at the moment.